apache/paimon-webui/docs/src/guide/about.md

 # About Paimon Web

-Paimon Web is the Web UI of Apache Paimon.
-It can visualize the management of Paimon table information, and has permission management function, making the operation of Paimon table safer.
-It also provides SQL IDE, which can execute Flink SQL.
+Paimon Web, the Web UI for Apache Paimon, enhances the management of Paimon table information through advanced visualization capabilities.
+It incorporates robust permission management features to ensure secure operations across Paimon tables.
+Additionally, Paimon Web includes a SQL IDE that supports the execution of Flink SQL, making it a powerful and user-friendly tool for managing data and executing complex SQL operations.